JasonLocklin/Dissertation/SA/Methods.md

 return their finger to the space-bar in order to proceed to the next trial.
 A block of line bisection consisted of 10 trials.

-Each trial of the landmark task began with a red fixation mark 1.3 degrees tall by 0.3 degrees that appeared near the centre of the screen (jittered vertically by 6.6 degrees from trial to trial).
+Each trial of the landmark task began with a red fixation mark 1.3º tall by 0.3º that appeared near the centre of the screen (jittered vertically by 6.6º from trial to trial).
 After 0.5 seconds, a horizontal, white bar of the same dimensions as used with the line bisection task appeared behind the red mark and remained on-screen for 1700ms.
 The red mark was still clearly visible, and the participant was asked to indicate with the computer arrow-keys whether the mark was to the right or left of the centre of the white bar.
 The following trial, the tick mark would fall slightly further from the end reported, changed in progressively smaller steps from trial to trial (i.e., a staircase procedure).
 This allowed a precise estimation of the subjective point of equality via a staircase method using up to 20 trials